 - Don’t crowd the sheet pans.
 It’s fine to let the veggies share the same sheet pans, but give enough room for air to circulate around the veggies so the edges can crisp up.

-- Don’t forget to allow time for the searing pan to heat.
+- Allow time for the searing pan to heat.
 If you are planning to start searing the beef 10 minutes before the vegetables are done, put the pan on the fire at least 5 minutes before that.
 A HOT pan gives the best sear.

-- Make enough brown butter to drizzle both the veggies and the beef – the sauce is versatile and tastes good on most anything roasted.
+- Don’t skimp on the brown butter.
+Make enough to drizzle both the veggies and the beef – the sauce is versatile and tastes good on most anything roasted.

-This roast beef tenderloin with sage brown butter sauce and winter vegetables is what happens when a Christmas roast gets together with a sheet pan dinner.
+This roast beef tenderloin recipe with winter vegetables and sage brown butter sauce is what happens when a Christmas roast gets together with a sheet pan dinner.
 Slow roast and reverse sear the beef tenderloin, roast the vegetables, then drizzle the whole thing with the sage brown butter sauce for a Christmas dinner your family will request every year.

 - 1 1/2 pounds yukon gold potatoes